 Bitcoin is used around the world to pay for things such as coffee, food, electronics, travel, and more.
 Some even like to call it magical internet money because of all its amazing properties, and its ability to not be double-spent.

-You can buy and sell Bitcoin from your smartphone or computer.
+You can buy and sell Bitcoin from your phone or computer.
 You can even use it to pay for things directly from your Bitcoin wallet in establishments that accept it as a form of payment.
+Moreover, people who can’t access traditional banking systems, can make use of Bitcoin instead – as long as they have a device that can connect to the internet.
+More recently, bitcoin credit cards have become available, meaning you don’t even need the internet to spend your Bitcoin.

 Learn how to quickly and easily create a Bitcoin wallet.
 Understand the different wallet types and their respective pros & cons.